Penfolds

 Penfolds is an Australian wine producer that was founded in Adelaide in 1844 by Christopher Rawson Penfold, an English physician who emigrated to Australia, and his wife Mary Penfold.
 It is one of Australia's oldest wineries, and is currently part of Treasury Wine Estates.
+Its most famous wine is Penfolds Grange.

 The chief winemaker since 2002 has been Peter Gago.

 History

 Arrival of Penfolds in Australia

 Christopher and Mary Penfold arrived in Australia from Angmering, West Sussex, UK, at the respective ages of 33 and 24, in June 1844.

 Following their arrival, they were supported by family members in the attainment of the 500 acre Magill (originally "Mackgill") Estate at the foot of the Mount Lofty Ranges.
 As part of the cultivation of the land surrounding the cottage that the couple built (named "The Grange"), French grape vine cuttings that had been brought from England were planted.

 Christopher was a believer in the medicinal benefits of wine, and both he and Mary planned to concoct a wine tonic for the treatment of anaemia; Christopher had set up his practice on the eastern outskirts of Adelaide, South Australia.